How to Remove Someone From a Mortgage Without Refinancing

 4. Declare Bankruptcy

-If one individual named on the mortgage files for bankruptcy and gets their debts discharged, it can be a simple way for you to assume the home without going through a refinance.
+If one individual named on the mortgage files for bankruptcy and gets their debts discharged, you can simply assume the home without going through a refinance.

-The advantage of this is that the bankruptcy event will provide an ideal opportunity to adjust the names on the mortgage.
-The disadvantage is that these scenarios are rare and if you are still married to the co-borrower at the time that they file for bankruptcy, the house is considered collateral that the bank can assume and sell as part of the bankruptcy filing.
+The advantage is that the bankruptcy event will provide an ideal opportunity to adjust the names on the mortgage.
+The disadvantage is that these scenarios are rare and if you are still married to the co-borrower when they file for bankruptcy, the house is considered collateral that the bank can assume and sell as part of the bankruptcy filing.

 This option is ideal for someone with a co-borrower they are not currently married to who is considering declaring bankruptcy to help them overcome dire financial strains.